-Enrollment is conducted using MyPack Portal, Registration and Records’ online student services application.
-MyPack Portal is available from the Student Services Center website.
-This website contains tutorials and guides for completing enrollment as easily and efficiently as possible.
-A Schedule of Courses for each semester is also available online prior to the beginning of the enrollment period.
+Enrollment is conducted using MyPack Portal, NC State's online student services application.
+The Student Services Center website houses tutorials and guides for completing enrollment as easily and efficiently as possible.
+A schedule of courses for each semester is also available online prior to the beginning of the enrollment period.

 Enrollment consists of three steps: